 If your job search currently entails printing off a generic CV or posting one on a job site, you may not be maximizing your opportunities.
-In fact, in the modern job market, there are a range of things you can do to optimize your employment potential.
+In fact, in the modern job market, there is a range of things you can do to optimize your employment potential.
 The most effective of which you can read about in the post below.

 Instead of dropping off a CV to local businesses, why not use something that most of us have already, social media.
 Of course, you can often use social media platforms like Facebook and Twitter to track down the best job opportunities in your area.

-However, if you really want to optimize your chances of getting the best position possible, you need to choose something like LinkedIn.
+However, if you want to optimize your chances of getting the best position possible, you need to choose something like LinkedIn.
 A platform designed specifically for career and employment purposes.

-In fact, the key here is to make an effort not just to list your work history.
+The key here is to make an effort not just to list your work history.

 Instead, you need to fill in your profile fully, as well as get testimonials from those you have worked with.
 Then you will have the best chance of coming up in people searches when they are looking for someone to fill a position.

 Of course, there are other things you can do via social media to boost your chances of landing the best job possible too.
 One of these is to create content on the field on which you are working.
 Something that helps to set you out as an expert in your area, and further boosts your reputation when it comes to applying for the best roles.

 Sometimes it is not just what we know that can land us the best job, but who we know as well.
 After all, the most reliable intelligence on a potential employee is a referral from someone an employer is already familiar with.